 - Look in the firewall

-- Check under the seat on the driver’s side
+- Check the core support or even under the seat on the driver’s side

 - For older models, look on top of the radiator.
 You may have to clean the area to read the code

 The Jeep ID tag contains a lot of information on it and will be hard to miss because of the barcode, which spans the width of the label.

 Jeep paint codes are typically three characters long and can contain either numbers or letters.

 The color code above is for Stone White for a 2007 Jeep Cherokee.